victorsuarezis/org.idempiere.pos/README.md

 - You should use it, with my iDempiere Core Fork: https://bitbucket.org/victorsuarez/idempiere_dev, because I have modified some clases from core for to complete adaptation.
 Or simply copy the Swing Plugin classes, modified in this commit: https://bitbucket.org/victorsuarez/idempiere_dev/commits/0a4a6779079374daeea8f8897593943212cfac12

-- Make the packaging of the 2 Pack included, in case you do not mount it automatically.
+- Make the packaging of the 2Pack_1.0.0 and 2Pack_1.0.1 included, in case you do not mount it automatically.

 - Create a new record in the "POS Terminal" window.